aryan-p5tel/Coding-Projects/README.md

 This repository contains small projects I’ve built to practice and improve my programming skills.

-Finished GCSE Computer Science a year early and wanted to continue coding with real life tools.
+Finished GCSE Computer Science a year early and wanted to continue coding with real life tools whilst studying A Level Computer Science
 Hope to go into an IT related job and developing skills on:

 - Github